 He was active for the Amalgamated Press since 1936.
 His features include 'Bertie and Babs', 'The Lost Joss', 'Peggy the Pretty Police Patrol', 'The Pentwins', 'Wot-Ho', and 'Forgotten City' in Butterfly, 'Captain Quick and Nippy Nick' in Comic Cuts, 'Dickie's Diary' and 'Brother Bill and Sister Sue' in Golden, 'Jolly Joe and his Fun Show' and 'Will Power' in Jolly Comic and 'Hopeful Horice' and 'The Chimps' in Sparkler.

-In the 1950s, he drew the comic 'Kitty Hawke', which appeared on the front page of Girl, a girl-version of popular magazine Eagle.
-For this same magazine, he also made 'Wendy and Jinx'.
+In the 1950s, he drew the comics 'Kitty Hawke' and 'Wendy and Jinx' for the front pages of Hulton's Girl, a girl-version of popular magazine Eagle.
+For this same magazine, he also made the feature 'Susan of St. Bride's'.